Using Privacera Notification Templates in Grafana¶

 Template Structure¶

-The Privacera notification template (privacera.alert.message.template
+The Privacera notification template (privacera.alert.message.template) includes the following structure:

 Sample Notification Template¶